ringcentral/ringcentral-api-docs/docs/analytics/quick-start.md

     ### Create a Java Gradle/Maven project

     * Make sure you have JDK 11 or newer installed in our machine
-    * Install RC Java SDK 2.2.0 or latest from [GitHub](https://github.com/ringcentral/ringcentral-java/releases/tag/2.2.0) or [Maven Central](https://search.maven.org/search?q=a:ringcentral)
+    * Install RC Java SDK v2.x or latest from [GitHub](https://github.com/ringcentral/ringcentral-java/releases/tag/2.2.0) or [Maven Central](https://search.maven.org/search?q=a:ringcentral)
-    * Create a new Java Class called "App.java"
+    * Create a new Java Maven or Gradle based CLI App and name the main class "App.java"
     * Create a JSON file in the following path inside your project "src/main/resources/aggregate-request-body.json" that can be referenced in "JSON Request Body"
     * Create a JSON file in the following path inside your project "src/main/resources/timeline-request-body.json" that can be referenced in "JSON Request Body"